gabor-trainer/typescript-2025-09-29/labs/day-1/lab-1 Creating a VS Code Debug Configuration.md

       ]
     }
     ```
-    *Insight:* The `${workspaceFolder}` is a VS Code variable that points to the root of your project folder.
-The `outFiles` glob pattern tells the debugger to look in the `dist` directory for the JavaScript files that correspond to your source code.
+    *Insight:* By specifying the exact `program`, we create a reliable configuration that doesn't depend on which file is currently open in the editor.
+This is the professional standard for multi-file projects.

-4.  **Set a Breakpoint**
+5.  **Set a Breakpoint and Compile**
-    A breakpoint is a signal to the debugger to pause execution at a specific line of code.
+    Before we debug, we must set a breakpoint and ensure our compiled code is up-to-date.

     *   Open the `src/index.ts` file.
     *   In the editor gutter to the left of the line numbers, click next to the `console.log(msg);` line.
 A red dot will appear.
-This is an active breakpoint.
+    *   **Crucially, re-compile your project** to ensure the `dist` directory and its source maps are current.
+Run this in your terminal:
+        ```bash
+        npx tsc
+        ```

-5.  **Start the Debug Session**
+6.  **Start the Debug Session**
-    With the configuration and breakpoint in place, you are ready to start debugging.
+    With the configuration, breakpoint, and fresh compiled code in place, you are ready to start debugging.

     *   Ensure the "Run and Debug" view is open (`Ctrl+Shift+D`).
     *   Click the green play button at the top of the sidebar, or simply press **F5**.
-    *   The debugger will start, compile your code (if needed), and run the application.
+    *   The debugger will start and run your application.
 Execution will pause on the line where you set the breakpoint, and the line will be highlighted.

 ### 5. Verification
 1.  **Execution Pauses:** The program execution stops at the `console.log(msg);` line in `src/index.ts`.